otrv4/otrv4/otrv4.md

 Field prime (p)
   2^448 - 2^224 - 1

-// TODO: check this
 Order of base point (q) [prime; q < p; q * G = I] 2^446 - 13818066809895115352007386748515426880336692474882178609894547503885

 Non-square element in Z_p (d)
   -39081
 ```

-A scalar modulo `q` is a field element, and should be encoded and decoded
-as a SCALAR type, which is defined in the [Data Types](#data-types) section.

 ### 3072-bit Diffie-Hellman Parameters